“Pump” it up Frittata & Vegan Iron Building Smoothie

 Iron Building Smoothie

-This is for the vegans out there or anyone wanting to try to increase their iron levels.
+This is for the vegans out there or anyone wanting to try to increase their iron levels with food.
 Notice that there is no spinach in this one!
 This recipe makes 2 large smoothies.

 - 1 banana

 - 2 cups pure filtered water